 BMW 5-Series Review

-The 2013 BMW 5-Series ranks 9 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 34 published reviews and test drives of the BMW 5-Series, and our analysis of reliability and safety data.
+The 2013 BMW 5-Series ranks 9 out of 14 Luxury Large Cars.
+This ranking is based on our analysis of published reviews and test drives of the BMW 5-Series, as well as reliability and safety data.

 Test drivers agree that capable performance and a comfortable interior make the 2013 BMW 5-Series a great choice for shoppers who want a luxury car with fun driving dynamics.